Civic activism in the face of prejudice I

 - 3. I will do nothing.
 This is the problem of the people responsible for the reform to cope with interaction with the radicals as well.

-- 5. I will apologise to all those gathered together, and suggest that the group that has joined could first voice their concerns in a polite manner.
-By listening, the people responsible for the reform will also have a more precise understanding of what has remained unclear to people so far.
+- 5. I will apologise to all those gathered together and suggest that the group that has joined could first voice their concerns in a polite manner.